Florida Property Issues Divorce Attorney

 Make sure you have every tax advantage in keeping the house, the right to itemize deductions and deduct the mortgage interest and property taxes.
 That is another benefit of owning real estate.

 What type of accounts do you and your spouse have?

 Defined Contribution Plans are plans in which the person has his or her own account and there is a sum-certain value in an investment account.
-The balance of the account builds as money is added to the account and as the investment grows, it generates interest or dividends.
+The balance of the account builds as monetary value is added to the account and as the investment grows, it generates interest or dividends.
 These types of plans include 401(k) plans, profit-sharing plans, stock bonus plans, employee stock ownership plans (ESOP), and Individual Retirement Accounts (IRA).

 Defined Benefit Plans are plans in which an employer promises to pay an employee a particular benefit when the employee reaches retirement age.
 Employers make contributions to the plan, and the contributions sometimes can be increased by the employee.
 The marital portion of the plan is the portion of the plan that was accumulated and earned during the period of the marriage.

-How to Divide Retirement Accounts when You Divorce
+How to Divide Retirement Accounts when You Divorce?